Yu Hong: Life

-Yu Hong was born in Xi'an, Shaanxi Province in 1966 and received her first degree from the Oil Painting Department of the Central Academy of Fine Arts in 1988 in Beijing.
-There she received a thorough training in the techniques of figural realism.
+Yu Hong was born in Xi'an, Shaanxi Province in 1966 and lives and works in Beijing and New York.
+In 1988 she received a Bachelor of Fine Arts degree from the Oil Painting Department of the Central Academy of Fine Arts in Beijing, where she received a thorough training in the techniques of figural realism.
 Early in her career, her paintings combined realistic portraits with surreal environments and colors.
 However, as she progressed, her focus on surrealism eventually dissipated.
 Instead, she focused more on her skills of observation and became very sensitive to facial expressions and body posture.
 She married fellow Chinese contemporary artist Liu Xiaodong in the summer of 1993 and became a mother not long after.

-In 1995, Hong received an MFA in Oil Painting from the Central Arts Institute of Beijing.
+In 1996, Hong completed her postgraduate studies at the Central Arts Institute of Beijing.
 In addition, she and a small group of colleagues became known as the “New Generation” artists, known for their highly personal figurative works.

 Hong now holds tenure as a professor of Oil painting at the Central Academy of Fine Arts (CAFA) in Beijing.

+In 2023, she was part of the jury for the John Moores Painting Prize along with Alexis Harding, Chila Kumari Singh Burman, Marlene Smith, and The White Pube.